 Read about the world’s most beautiful cemetery!

 Being in a New Orleans Cemetery reminded me that there are “saints” all around us every day, and now, all 7000 dead spirits from Lafayette Cemetery #1 were surrounding me upon my entrance!
 The souls are tucked into every crevice and brick stone here.

 Made up of quite a few of the New Orleans notables, they lie in wait for someone to come for a visit.
 I would say that the saints of Lafayette Cemetery #1 have hit the jackpot!
 Being one of the most visited and most famous cemeteries in the USA, they get plenty of action, at least until 2 pm when the gates finally close.

 Today was my lucky day to explore the rich history of the southern characters that have been laid to rest here.
 Truthfully, no visit to New Orleans is complete without taking the New Orleans trolley from the French Quarter to see this saintly place.
 This is where cemeteries are known for their distinctive aboveground burials and elaborate mausoleums.
-Lafayette Cemetery #1 is a graveyard where the saint’s houses are being cared for by the generations of families that have inherited them, “or not”, as many of them are in total or ‘near total’ disrepair.
+Lafayette Cemetery #1 is a graveyard where the saint’s houses are being cared for by the generations of families that have inherited them, “or not”, as many of them are in total or ‘near-total’ disrepair.
+Many have been abandoned.